lowcoder-org/lowcoder/docs/self-hosting/README.md

 ### Deploy

-1. In your working directory, run the following commands to make a directory named `openblocks` to store the data of Openblocks:
+1. In your working directory, run the following commands to make a directory named `openblocks` to store the data of Lowcoder:

     ```bash
     mkdir openblocks